 The Murder Stone

-The Great War is still raging in the autumn of 1916 when Francesca Hatton’s beloved grandfather dies on the family estate in England’s isolated Exe Valley.
+The Great War is still raging in the autumn of 1916, when Francesca Hatton’s beloved grandfather dies on the family estate in England’s isolated Exe Valley.
 Grieving for the man who raised her, Francesca is stunned to find an unsigned letter among his effects, cursing the Hattons and their descendants.
 Now a stranger has shown up on her doorstep, accusing her grandfather of being a murderer.

 Or a vindictive, secretive man who cultivated dangerous enemies?
-Francesca sets out in pursuit of the truth—and into the sights of someone determined to exact a long-overdue vengeance.
+Francesca sets out in pursuit of the truth—and into the sights of someone determined to exact a revenge long overdue.